Frequently Asked Questions

 Is the travel or time commitment too much?

-Each team can expect to have 12 to 14 games and have half of them away.
+Each team can expect to have 8 to 10 games and have half of them away.
 Most of the games are in neighboring communities with the outliers being Gateway Regional (Huntington) and Amherst.
-Teams normally have 2 games per week (usually one during the week and one on weekends) and 1 to 2 practices per week.
+Teams normally have 1 game per week (usually on Saturday) and 1 to 2 practices per week.
 The WSC requires a commitment to both the fall and spring seasons.

 Where are games/practices?

-Home games are normally at the new Wilbraham Soccer Complex on Stony Hill Road next to the Wilbraham Middle School.
+Home games are normally at the Wilbraham Soccer Complex on Stony Hill Road next to the Wilbraham Middle School.
 That complex was built by volunteer funding and manpower, working in a close partnership with the Town of Wilbraham.
-The new soccer complex is considered on e of the finest in Western Massachusetts.
-Practices slots for teams are spread among a number of different fields around Wilbraham.
+The soccer complex is considered one of the finest in Western Massachusetts.
+Practices slots for teams are spread among a number of different fields around the soccer complex.

 What’s the cost?